Does Homeowners Insurance Cover Wells Going Dry?

 Water Well Insurance Coverage Alternatives

-If your standard homeowners insurance won't cover your dry well, these endorsements and specialized policies can fill the gaps:
+If your standard policy won't cover your dry well, the best home insurance providers offer endorsements and specialized policies to fill the gaps:

 Equipment Breakdown Coverage